How many times have you decided to buy a bottle of wine because you liked the creative packaging? You’re certainly not alone.

-As consumers, we make a lot of judgments about a product based on the information provided to us via the packaging.
+As consumers, we make a lot of judgments about a product based on the information provided to us via the creative packaging.
 In a matter of seconds, we’re judging if the product is right for us, will it meet our needs, is it quality, is it worth the price, does it match our values, and so on.

 Packaging acts as a gateway to the experience of a product.

 Think of alcohol and fine fragrance, for example.
-Both sell largely due to the packaging, as there’s often no way to sample before buying, and brands go to great lengths to distinguish themselves through packaging.
+Both sell largely due to the packaging, as there’s often no way to sample before buying, and brands go to great lengths to distinguish themselves through creative packaging.

 Yet flavor and fragrance companies historically provide sample flavors and fragrances to buyers in unbranded bottles, jars, and containers.
 What’s exciting about that?
 Where’s the vision?
 It’s a lost opportunity to make a strong impression and influence the sale.